Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 If the file is a folder, we can use [`get_children`](@ref) to get all files and/or directories inside that folder. `get_children` takes a boolean as its other argument, which specifies whether it should list all children and children of children recursively.

 ---

 ## Manipulating the Disk

-`FileDescriptor` being non-mutating means we need a different part of mousetrap in order to actually modify files on the users disk.
+`FileDescriptor` being non-mutating means we need a different part of mousetrap in order to actually modify files on the users' disk.
 For file input / output, such as reading the contents of files, we should use the [Julia standard library](https://docs.julialang.org/en/v1/base/file/), which is well-suited for this task.

-For manipulation files as a whole, as opposed to their contents, mousetrap offers multiple functions for common tasks:
+For manipulating files as a whole, as opposed to their contents, mousetrap offers multiple functions for common tasks:

 ### Creating Files